 Special Disability Allowance is a weekly payment for people who have a spouse or partner who is in a hospital or rest home (for at least 13 weeks) or who is getting a Residential Care Subsidy.
 It is paid to the spouse or partner who is not in care to help with the extra costs of having their spouse or partner in care.

-Who can get it
+Who can get it?

 You may get a Special Disability Allowance if:

-•you are getting a benefit or pension
+you are getting a benefit or pension

-•your spouse or partner is getting a Residential Care Subsidy or has been in hospital or a rest home for over 13 weeks.
+your spouse or partner is getting a Residential Care Subsidy or has been in hospital or a rest home for over 13 weeks.

 Special Needs Grant